Phrasal verb catch on

 • It'll take a while for people to catch on (Future Simple)

-Along with catch on, words are popular Steady and show off.
+Along with catch on, words are popular doze off and duck.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.